laurent-martin/aspera-hsts-operations/README.md

 ### Pre-requisites

-In order to tether a self-managed node to Aspera on Cloud, the following are requited:
+In order to tether a self-managed node to **Aspera on Cloud**, the following are requited:

 - A self-managed system with admin access, typically a Linux Virtual Machine
 - A public IP address where this machine is reachable on a minimum of 2 TCP ports and 1 UDP port